yemibalogun/yemibalogun/README.md

 # Hi there 👋, Yemi Balogun
 #### Web Development

-I'm Yemi from Nigeria, a self-taught Web Development.
+A self-taught Web Development from Nigeria.
 I really enjoy programming in Python as well as learning frameworks like FastApi, Flask, and Bootstrap.
 I also enjoy making music and networking in general.

 ## Skills and Experience
 * 🐍 Python